Eastwood (4mm scale, P4 gauge)

 The station is on a double track mainline with staggered platforms.
 It had a small yard with trailing connections from both up and down lines.
 It also had sidings to a small mill and a loop serving coal drops which we believe met both domestic and industrial demand for coal.
 Behind the coal drops, the scene is dominated by Cockden Mill (known locally as Dan Crabtree’s).
 It was a mixed mill covering most of the textile processes, but especially dyeing.

-Click here to find out more about the real Eastwood and its station.
+Find out more about the real Eastwood and its station at the Charlestown History Group.

 The layout represents Eastwood as it was shortly after the Great War although there are plans to also operate the layout in BR period.
 This will require a little bit of modellers’ license since the station closed in 1951.
 We will need to provide alternative items to replace some obviously out of period features, for instance an alternative BR period Signal Box.